Learn 10 pet peeves of a school based Occupational Therapist

 7) Wrong sized furniture– This may seem redundant, but it’s a new one.
 Sometimes teachers come to me for input because their students just can’t seem to sit still.
 When I go into the classroom, they point me to the back tables, where the kids break up into small groups to work with a teacher.
 The tables are perfectly sized – for the teacher.
 Well- there’s your answer.
 It goes back to the same old thing – they can’t sit still because the furniture is uncomfortable.
 Not that we want the teacher to be uncomfortable, either.
 But let’s face it – this is where the children are supposed to be developing life-long skills that will stay with them forever.
 Let’s set them up for success.
 And most teachers I know are just happy for the chance to sit for a minute at all!

 There you have it!
-Ten of my school-based OT pet peeves!
-I hope they make some sense to you!
+Ten of my school-based OT pet peeves.

 Long Island Posts